hawkinsw/medava/README.md

     }
 ```

 Finally, our simulation will need to be upgraded to take advantage of the added fidelity.
 Change the instantiation of the `Transporter` class to

 ```Java
         Transporter semiTruck = new Transporter("LaserShip", 30.0, 80.0);
 ```

+in the simulation scenario script.

 ## Checkpoint 2